MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-vmss-deployment-v0.md

 **`action`** - **Action**<br>
 `string`.
 Required.
 Allowed values: `Update image` (Update VM Scale set by using an image), `Configure application startup` (Run Custom Script VM extension on VM scale set).
 Default value: `Update image`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Choose between updating a VM scale set by using a VHD image and/or by running deployment/install scripts using Custom Script VM Extension.

  Updates a VM scale set by the chosen method, using a VHD image and/or by running deployment/install scripts using the Custom Script VM Extension.

 **The VHD image approach** is better for scaling quickly and doing rollback.
 When a VM scale set is created by using a custom image, it can be updated by a VHD image.
 The update will fail if the VM scale set was created by using a platform/gallery image available in Azure.